em1e/em1e/README.md

 ## 📑 Hey there!
 I'm a software engineering student at <a href="https://www.hive.fi/en" target=”blank”>Hive Helsinki</a> (which is a 42 network school).
 There our main focus has been to learn C and C++ through complex projects.
 The schools unique peer to peer model has given me a lot of experience with performing code reviews, ask the right questions and allowed me to share what I have learned with others.

-Currently I'm working on Inception, which includes virtualizing several Docker images in a virtual machine, and learning Flutter on the side.
+Currently I'm working on Inception, which teaches me how docker, mySQL and virtual machine's work.

 ## 📬 Contact me